201-billybunn/201-about-me/README.md

 This iteration was done using a pair programming technique with one of my classmates at Code Fellows.
 For this lab, I acted as Navigator on this project and [Caroline Anne](https://github.com/carolineanneok) acted as Driver. \
 Caroline wrote some JavaScript to wrap the logic and variables for each of the questions into functions and call these functions in order.

+### Lab 5

+This iteration was mainly focused on CSS styling throughout.

 ## How to use

 The guessing game begins by clicking the button at the top of the page.
 If the game is played, each question is displayed on the page.